-Change log for Managed Rulesets · Cloudflare Web Application Firewall (WAF) docs

 Change log for Managed Rulesets

-Cloudflare has a very regular cadence of releasing updates and new rules to our Managed Rulesets.
-The updates either improve a rule's accuracy, lower false positives rates or increase the protection due to a change in the threat landscape.
+Cloudflare has a very regular cadence of releasing updates and new rules to the WAF Managed Rulesets.
+The updates either improve a rule’s accuracy, lower false positives rates or increase the protection due to a change in the threat landscape.

-The release cycle for new rules happens on a 7-day cycle.
-Every Monday, sometimes Tuesday depending on public holidays, Cloudflare will deploy the updated or new rules into logging only ("Log") mode.
-Logging only mode allows our customers to identify any increases in Firewall Event volumes which look like potential false positives.
-On the following Monday (or Tuesday) the rules will be transitioned from the logging only mode to the intended default action ("New Action").
+The release cycle for new rules happens on a 7-day cycle, typically every Monday or Tuesday depending on public holidays.
+For rule updates, Cloudflare will initially deploy the updated rule as a BETA rule (denoted in rule description), before updating the original rule on the next release cycle.
+Cloudflare will deploy the updated or new rules into logging only (“Log”) mode.
+Logging only mode allows you to identify any increases in firewall event volumes which look like potential false positives.
+On the following Monday (or Tuesday) the rules will change from logging only mode to the intended default action (“New Action”).

 Cloudflare is very proactive in responding to new vulnerabilities, which may need to be released outside of the 7-day cycle, defined as an Emergency Release.